Case management standards—criminal law

 Instructing agents

-The practitioner must complete a higher courts memo where instructing an agent to appear at mentions in the higher courts.
-The practitioner must forward the completed higher courts memo to the agent by close of business on the day prior to the mention.
-A higher courts memo is attached at Annexure R.
+The practitioner must complete a memo where instructing an agent to appear at mentions where there is a duty lawyer service in the Magistrates or Children’s Court, or in the higher courts.
+The practitioner must forward the completed memo to the agent by close of business on the day prior to the mention.
+A higher courts memo is attached at Annexure R. A Magistrates Court memo is attached at Annexure X.

-All submissions to the ODPP must be in writing and their quality to be such that the true issues are identified.
-Submissions to the ODPP should be made in a timely manner, e.g. prior to the first trial review date.
+All submissions to the Prosecution must be in writing with the issues identified.
+Submissions to the Prosecutions should be made in a timely manner, e.g. ideally not the day before the next mention.

 Expert witnesses

-The practitioner must disclose expert evidence (such as psychological reports) to the prosecution in accordance with S.590B of the Criminal Code, where it is intended to adduce expert evidence in relation to an issue in the trial or sentence.
-A sample Psychiatrist letter is attached at Annexure S. In a sentence, contact should be made with the court to determine whether the sentencing judge requires copies of expert reports so that these can be provided to the court at least two days prior to sentencing.
+The practitioner must disclose expert evidence (such as psychiatric reports) to the prosecution in accordance with S.590B of the Criminal Code, where it is intended to adduce expert evidence in relation to an issue in the trial.
+A sample Psychiatrist letter is attached at Annexure S.

 Communications

-The file must demonstrate on-going written and oral communication.
+The file must demonstrate on-going written and oral communication with the client.

 Finalisation